lupyuen/lupyuen.github.io/src/unicorn2.md

 _Why would we need Daily Build and Test?_

-Well NuttX RTOS for PinePhone is still evolving, with frequent code changes.
+NuttX RTOS for PinePhone is still evolving, with __frequent code changes__.

 That's why it's good to run an __Automated Build and Test every day__, to be sure that NuttX boots OK on PinePhone.